Frequently Asked Questions

 Students and parents/guardians are encouraged to pay attention to the mid quarter reports as well as the reports cards to monitor number of days absent.
-After a student has been notified that credit has been lost, he/she is expected to continue attending class, as an appeal may restore the lost credit.
+After a student has been notified that credit has been lost, they are expected to continue attending class, as an appeal may restore the lost credit.

 What happens to my grade if I lose credit?

 Grades earned are not affected by loss of credit.
 If a student loses credit in a course due to excessive absences, but receives a passing grade, that course grade will appear on the student’s transcript.